HPSCTerrSys/eCLM/docs/users_guide/introduction/perturbation.md

   message

 When set to `.false.` (default):
-- No adjusted parameters are read from the surface file
+- No organic-matter-adjusted parameters are read from the surface file
 - Organic matter mixing results are used as final parameter values

 ##### Example Configuration